 Oyster benefits for males

-Although the serving of nutrients in a single oyster is negligible, a half dozen medium oysters give you more than double a serving of zinc.
-What’s so significant about that?
-When we’re talking about sexual health, zinc is linked to healthy sperm.
+Although the serving of nutrients in a single oyster is negligible, a half dozen medium oysters give you more than double the DV of zinc.
+Anyone concerned about fertility should know that zinc is linked to the production of healthy sperm.
+In fact, according to an article published in 2018 in the Journal of Reproduction and Infertility, zinc can increase both the production and quality of sperm.

 RELATED: 5 Foods to Eat For Fertility